acherm/acherm.github.io/_posts/2021-05-23-FootballAnalysis-xG-COVIDHome.md

 * (spatial reason) players are familiar with the stadium, pitch, and there is no need to travel.

 Are all these reasons pure bullshit and armchair philosophy?
-Certainly, and the list is incomplete ;) In this post, we are interested in determining whether home advantage is a thing.
+Certainly, and the list is incomplete ;) In this post, we are interested in determining whether home advantage is (still) a thing.
 In case it is you have reasons to have endless debate about why.
 In case not, you can also have endless debates.
-Specifically, football matches have been played in empty stadiums in COVID era.
+Specifically, football matches have been played in empty stadiums in COVID era; generally speaking, conditions have changed (training conditions, mental health, etc.)
 It's an unique opportunity to investigate whether the COVID has had an effect on home advantage; and to *compare* this COVID situation to traditional seasons.

 ## Home advantage?